Strangedip/DashLink/README.md

 ## About

-DashLink is a [**add a brief description of your project's purpose and functionality here**].
-It leverages Angular for the frontend and Firebase for backend services, providing a robust and scalable solution.
+DashLink is a hierarchical collection and node management system designed to help you organize your links, bookmarks, and data in a structured way.
+It leverages Angular 18 for the frontend and Firebase for backend services, providing a robust, scalable, and real-time solution for managing your digital resources.

 ## Features

-- [**List key features of your application here, e.g., User Authentication, Data Management, Real-time Updates, etc.**]
+- **User Authentication**: Secure email/password and Google OAuth authentication
+- **Hierarchical Collections**: Create nested collections to organize your content
+- **Custom Nodes**: Add nodes with customizable fields (text, URL, number, date, image URL)
+- **Global Search**: Search across all collections or within specific collections
+- **Real-time Sync**: Changes are instantly synced across devices via Firebase
+- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- **Dark Theme**: Modern dark theme with PrimeNG components
+- **Breadcrumb Navigation**: Easy navigation through nested collections
+- **CRUD Operations**: Full create, read, update, and delete functionality
+- **URL Validation**: Built-in validators for URL and image URL fields

 ## Technologies Used